ap0calypse/vcx/README.md

 This script is very minimalistic and doesn't take commandline arguments.
 Please edit the script itself and set the @watchlist to whatever you need.
-For example, if you want to see DOGE and LTC stats:
+For example, if you want to see only DOGE and LTC stats:

     my @watchlist = qw(DOGE LTC);